On the first day of the week, very early in the morning, the women took the spices they had prepared and went to the tomb. (Luke 24:1)

 that sends the dark day running.

-[This is the fifth in a group of original poems composed for Holy Week, which begins with “Unseeing in Sleep.”
-Read the next poem, “Unbelievable Words,” here.]
+[This is the seventh in a group of original poems composed for Holy Week.]

 Later, Joseph of Arimathea asked Pilate for the body of Jesus….With Pilate’s permission he came and took the body away.
 (John 19:38)

 perhaps it was too late…